-Dr. Crupain also serves as the medical unit chief of staff at “The Dr. Oz Show,” where he directs the show’s research team in order to shape and ensure the accuracy of content.
-In addition, he often spearheads show investigations to protect consumers from scams and manages collaborations with outside groups to develop public health campaigns.
-His responsibilities extend beyond the show itself as he also oversees the creation of multimedia content for multiple platforms including print, web and television.
+Dr. Crupain has also served as the medical unit chief of staff at “The Dr. Oz Show,” where he directed the show’s research team in order to shape and ensure the accuracy of content.
+In addition, he often spearheaded show investigations to protect consumers from scams and managed collaborations with outside groups to develop public health campaigns.
+His responsibilities extended beyond the show itself as he also oversaw the creation of multimedia content for multiple platforms including print, web, and television.

 Prior to joining “The Dr. Oz Show,” Dr. Crupain was the director of food safety testing at Consumer Reports, where he ran large studies on contaminants in everyday foods in order to educate consumer and drive policy change.
 He worked on a wide variety of issues that often became cover stories for the magazine and led to U.S. Food and Drug Administration action including arsenic in rice, pesticides in produce, antibiotic-resistant bacteria in meat and poultry, and mercury in fish.
 During his time at Consumer Reports, Dr. Crupain was appointed by the secretary of agriculture to the U.S. Department of Agriculture National Advisory Committee on Meat and Poultry inspection.